AdobeDocs/commerce-admin.en/help/stores-purchase/international-tax-guidelines.md

 >[!IMPORTANT]
 >
 >Merchants that are in a GST/PST province (Montreal) should create one tax rule and show a combined tax amount.
 Be sure to consult a qualified tax authority if you have any questions.
-For information about the tax requirements of specific provinces, see the following: [Revenu Québec][1], [Government of Saskatchewan][2], and [Manitoba Information for Vendors][3]

 |Tax option|Recommendation|
 |--- |--- |